kaaron22/HTMVault/resources/design-document.md

   - control number (numeric characters only)
   - problem reported
   - problem found (optional at creation)
-- Returns the new work order record, including a unique work order id, an "open" completion status, an empty await status, device information including control number, serial number, manufacturer, model, facility name, and assigned department, the ID and name of the technician that created it, the creation date, an empty summary, empty lists of labor entries, parts used, and test devices used.
+- Returns the new work order record, including a unique work order id, an "open" completion status, an empty await status, device information including control number, serial number, manufacturer, model, facility name, and assigned department, the ID and name of the technician that created it, the creation date, an empty summary, a performance checklist, empty lists of labor entries, parts used, and test devices used.
 - We will confirm the non-optional fields provided are not empty and have the correct format
   - If the control number entered is not found, a ```DeviceRecordNotFoundException``` will be thrown
   - If the data provided does not meet these requirements, an ```InvalidAttributeValueException``` will be thrown